Bithell History, Family Crest & Coats of Arms

 Early Origins of the Bithell family

-The surname Bithell was first found in Herefordshire
+The surname Bithell was first found in Herefordshire, where they held a family seat from ancient times.

 Early History of the Bithell family